jkulak/webascrazy-blog/content/post/podcasts-i-enjoy.md

 -   [Econtalk](https://overcast.fm/+JA3W37I) - economics-focused podcast hosted by [Russel Roberts](https://twitter.com/EconTalker), often with great guests to discuss economics topics.
 -   [Science Friday](https://overcast.fm/itunes73329284/science-friday) - Covering the outer reaches of space to the tiniest microbes in our bodies, Science Friday is the source for entertaining and educational stories about science, technology, and other cool stuff.

-I will be updateing the list as soon as my preference change.
+I will be updating the list as soon as my preference change.